-FAQ About Being Sued By A Collector In Alabama
+FAQ About Being Sued By A Debt Collector In Alabama

 For a free confidential consultation with an experienced lawyer about your situation and your options, call us at (205) 879-2447 or fill out our intake form on our Contact Us page.

-A. A debt buyer is a company that claims to have bought a debt that you defaulted on and now it claims to own the debt.
+A. A debt buyer (also called a debt collector) is a company that claims to have bought a debt that you defaulted on and now it claims to own the debt.
+This is critical — there is a big difference in owning a debt and claiming to own the debt.
+If you get nothing else from this long article remember this — owning a debt and claiming to own a debt is not the same thing!

-Q. Is it legal for a debt buyer to sue me?
+Q. Is it legal for a debt buyer/debt collector to sue me?

 A. Yes – if it owns the debt.
 We have not yet seen a situation where a debt buyer can actually prove it owns the debt.
 But assuming it truly owns the debt, it is proper for the debt buyer to sue you.
 (However, even if the debt buyer owns the debt, if it sues you after the statute of limitations has expired, the debt buyer has likely violated the law.)